explodinglabs/jsonrpcserver/README.rst

     def index():
         return dispatch(HandleRequests)

-Lastly, write the methods that will carry out the requests.
+Now go ahead and write the methods that will carry out the requests.

 .. sourcecode:: python